The slug club

 -I mean… »

 -What do you know about her abilities?
 She’s powerful, she’s brilliant, you’ve seen it.
 She’s ambitious.
 She intends to set up an apothecary.
 Not just any apothecary.
 The best in England.
 In the world, possibly.
 And she’s hard working.
 And she’s curious.
 And she’s rich.
 Rich enough to go around the world and meet the best healers there is.
-And she will.
-Rich enough to get proper tutelage.
-And she will.
+Rich enough to afford proper tutelage.
 She’s a person.
 Not just a beast you would need to put in a cage.
 She’s got dreams.
 Projects.
 Do you know anything much about maledicti?
 Well… We will.
 We’ll get advice from people a little more knowledgeable than yourself, thank you very much. » Severus couldn’t believe how annoyed he was.

 -You intend to find a way to heal her. »

--I don’t want to heal her.
+-No. I don’t want to heal her.
 I don’t want turn her into a conform, slick, proper little human.
 She’s a ware snake.
-It’s what she is.
-She was born that way.
 It’s in her blood.
 I want her to have the means to do what she want to do, that is : be a healer.
 I want her to be free, even if free might mean she could get to choose how and when she wants or doesn’t want to turn.
-And I want her to maintain herself, for as long as she can, in order to build up the success that she deserves.
-Get the respect that she deserves.
-You think she’s a monster?
+And I want her to maintain herself, for as long as she can, in order to obtain the success that she deserves.
+The respect.
+You dare think she’s a monster?
 You don’t know what a monster really is.
 You haven’t been living with one.
 You only met a big snake.
 Once.
-I know.
+I know what I’m talking about.
 And I’m telling you.
 She.
 Is not.
 A monster. »

 Severus realized he’d never even thought about how exhausting it must have been to be her.
 She had to use occulmency to protect herself from other people’s minds, all day, every day.
 And she had to deal with their constant prejudice.
 Deal with people being nervous around her, when she hadn’t done anything to them.
-And she had to keep her snake at bay.
+Severus could relate to that feeling, at least.
+That feeling had made him a death eater.
+She didn’t have to become the monster they all wanted her to be.
+Merlin knew she was trying.
+Trying to keep her snake at bay.
 All the time.
 Given the circumstances, she was incredibly civilized.
 He was proud of her.

 There was something about pride.
 You could be proud without being vain.
 You could be proud, and be grounded.
 Pride was what you needed to keep, in order to avoid people from crushing you down to oblivion.
 Pride was what the Dark Lord had taken to all of these great families.
 One by one.
-After having attracted them with it.
+To ensure their submission.
 Pride was what had maintained him alive, what had helped him protect his own sanity, in the midst of all of this cruelty and pain.
 Pride was a shield.
 Pride was essential to anyone’s mental health.
 And most importantly : pride made you particularly strong when you were proud of someone else.

 From Hogwarts to uncle Fester